 When brand opportunities or emerging crises happen, they do so quickly and companies must be ready to capture and act upon this insight in real-time.
 These things rarely announce themselves days ahead of time.
-And although it’s only one tool in your marketing metrics arsenal, market intelligence is one that you’ll want to keep updated and in good working order for precisely that reason!
-Market intelligence helps brands keep pace with, and even ahead of, these ever-changing market conditions.
+Market intelligence helps brands keep pace with, and even ahead of, ever-changing market conditions, so although it’s only one tool in your marketing metrics arsenal, market intelligence is one that you’ll want to keep updated and in good working order.

 To that end, we need to explore what market intelligence is and what it isn’t; and why it’s so important for brand success.
 Because we see lots of brands wasting time on efforts that do little to move that needle.
 And we’ll examine foundational elements of exceptional market intelligence efforts, including: